objectkuan/FastsocketPortingWorkspace/NEWREADME.md

     fastsocket             23145  0

-Set up IP addresses as you like, and bind each Tx/Rx queue to on a certain processor by running
+Set up IP addresses as you like, and a script in the repository will take care of the remaining configurations:

 	[root@localhost ~]# cd fastsocket
 	[root@localhost fastsocket]# scripts/nic.sh -i eth0

-where *eth0* is the interface to be used and should be changed according to your system configuration (refer to *ifconfig* for details).
+*eth0* is the interface to be used and should be changed according to your system configuration (refer to *ifconfig* for details).
 The scripts will automatically check system and NIC parameters and configures various features.
-Please make sure you see the following line at the end of the output of the script:
+Please make sure you see the following line at the end of the output:

     Fastsocket has successfully configured eth0